thesheepcat/K-indexer/README.md

 - **Mentions**: Find posts where users are mentioned

 You can find all details of the API techical specification in the API_TECHNICAL_SPECIFICATIONS.md document.

+---

+## 🧹 Personal Indexer with K-database-cleaner

+For users running a **personal indexer**, K-database-cleaner helps maintain a lightweight, efficient database by automatically removing unwanted data based on your preferences.

+### Why Use K-database-cleaner?

+When running a personal indexer, you may not want to store:
+- Content from users you've blocked
+- Old posts from users you don't follow
+- Orphaned replies and votes that reference deleted content
+- Follow/block records from other users

+K-database-cleaner runs periodic purge operations to keep your database clean and storage-efficient, retaining only the content that matters to you.

+### Key Features

+- **Automated Cleanup**: Runs at configurable intervals (default: every 10 minutes)
+- **Configurable Retention**: Set how long to keep content from non-followed users (default: 72 hours)
+- **Single Query per Operation**: Optimized CTEs for efficient purging
+- **Detailed Logging**: Reports exactly what was deleted in each cycle

+### Getting Started

+For full documentation on installation, configuration, and usage, see the [K-database-cleaner README](K-database-cleaner/README.md).

+---

 In case you need any support, please join us at the Kluster Discord server: https://discord.gg/vuKyjtRGKB